 A fitness tracker is very effective at both measuring and motivating you to increase your activity levels.
 If you are looking for a simple way to get more active by forming new habits, a Fitbit might just do the trick!

-While elliptical machines and elliptical are generally safer for seniors than treadmills, treadmills do have their advantages.
+While elliptical machines and ellipticals are generally safer for seniors than treadmills, treadmills do have their advantages.

 The greatest advantage of a treadmill is that it helps you maintain your balance skills because it mimics regular walking or jogging without support.